Introducing Max, Our Ace Snowshoe Tester

 Looking At Kids’ Snowshoes: Do Kids Need Different Features?

 Choosing snowshoes for adults who know what they want to do on them is difficult enough.
 Choosing snowshoes for Max seemed even more daunting.
 For example, adult snowshoes basically come in two forms which, I’ve found, make the snowshoes perform very differently.
 But this difference isn’t always visible just by looking at the snowshoe.
 It’s in the “toe cord” which is the connection between the binding, which holds the boot, and the deck, which provides flotation.
 Adult shoes have either “rotating toe cords” which let the tail of the snowshoe drop as you take a step, or “tight” or “fixed” toe cords which restrict the drop of the snowshoe’s tail to varying degrees.
-Basically, for adults, tight toe cords are more maneuverable, rotating toe cords work better in deep snow.
+Basically, for adults, tight toe cords are more maneuverable and are most commonly used in snowshoe running on packed trails; rotating toe cords work better in deep snow.